 It is used in the leather industry to extract hair and residual tissue from leather, as well as to retrieve silver from the abandoned photographic film by digesting the gelatin layer that stores the silver.

-Q2.
-What is the Source of Pepsin and how is it Prepared?
+2. What is the source of pepsin and how is it prepared?

-Ans.
 The mucous membrane of the ox (Bos taurus), sheep (Ovis aries), or hog (Sus scrofa) stomach is used to make pepsin.
 There are different methods to prepare pepsin which is mentioned as Pepsin is made by combining hydrochloric acid with minced stomach linings.
 This solution is clarified, partly evaporated, dialyzed, condensed, and either poured on glass plates to dry (scale pepsin) or carefully evaporated in a vacuum (spongy pepsin).
-Scale pepsin is made by digesting the mucous lining with about 0.2 percent HCl (or water acidulated with other acids to the same degree of acidity) at about 100°C until the membrane is fully or nearly completely dissolved.
+Scale pepsin is made by digesting the mucous lining with about 0.2 per cent HCl (or water acidulated with other acids to the same degree of acidity) at about 100°C until the membrane is fully or nearly completely dissolved.
+Check out the Vedantu website or download the app for an easy explanation.